 The Greenkeepers Training Committee (GTC) is the industry body set up to promote the career of greenkeeping within England, Scotland and Wales.

 A Golf Greenkeeper is a skilled professional whose job is to maintain a good quality playing surface and ensure the course offers a consistent challenge and an enjoyable experience for golfers.
 The greenkeeping team is reponsible for the maintenance, care and overall appearance of a golf course in line with employer requirements.

 Your job will include looking after all aspects of turf management, using a range of equipment and machinery safely and competently.
 Golf Greenkeepers are involved in hazard, environmental and ecological operations which may include bunker maintenance, planting turf, trees and shrubs and developing wildlife habitats.
 If you would like to work outdoors and learn many new skills this could be the career for you.

 As you progress in your career you can move into supervisory positions where you will manage staff, budgets and annual maintenance programmes.
 The career of a Golf Greenkeeper can take you wherever the game of golf is played.
 Working outdoors in a healthy environment and as new countries are embracing the sport and more golf courses are being built, there is no better time to consider joining this great profession.

 Training courses and qualifications are available to students at all levels.
 A school leaver aged 16yrs can take a National Certificate (NC) in Greenkeeping or a qualified level 2 Greenkeeper can take a level 3 to move into a supervisory position on a golf course.
-To find out more about which course to take there are a range of courses available from GTC Quality Assured Training Providers around Britain.
+To find out more about which course to take there are a range of courses available from GTC Approved Training Providers around Britain.